Singapore Airlines has devalued their reward chart effective March 23, 2017. This analysis reflects those changes.

 - No Show: $75.00 (plus point forfeiture if ticket is invalid, 12 months past original issue).
 You also my pay the redeposit fee or you will lose the points.

-Krisflyer allows you to hold reservations before ticketing them for lengthy periods of time.
+Krisflyer allows you to hold reservations before ticketing, potentially for a lengthy period of time.
 The qualification is you must have at least 50% of the required points to redeem the reservation in your account at the time of the hold request.
 You can not do this on the website, you must call to request a hold.
 Star Alliance rewards can not effectively be placed on hold.

 Reward tickets may only be issued to the account's main member or someone in the member's redemption group.
 This group can be a maximum 5 individuals where children are counted equally.
 Once a group has been nominated you must wait 6 months to make any changes and pay a service fee when changing online of $30 (or pay 3,000 points).
 If you change by fax the fee is $50 or 5,000 points.
 Elite members pay 50% of the fee.
 Any nominee in the group can make or change reward reservations in the account.